-The most important part, however, before you start any negotiation starts with you.
-This sounds stupid, but when you don’t come ready and know specifically what you want out of a deal, you can needlessly destroy your own ability to ask for more.
+The most important part before you start any negotiation starts with you.
+It starts with your clarifying to yourself what you want.
+When I was reading Ask For More, I admit this seemed like common sense, but when you don’t come ready, knowing specifically what you want out of a deal, you can needlessly destroy your own ability to ask for more.

 Do you really want money?
 Perhaps you just want more vacation time, or more time off, or a company car?
 In one case in Ask For More Carter explains how one lady negotiating for a new position didn’t actually want more money, she just wanted the ability to have her husband come with her on a few business trips.
 That was really it.

 Knowing exactly what you want before you go into a negotiation is key to winning it.
 (I admit I made this mistake just a few weeks ago.)
 But does winning a negotiation mean someone else loses?
 Actually no.

 It turns out the famous old quote “a good negotiation is one where both parties walk away equally unhappy” may not be true, at least according to Carter.
 She routinely gets more than what she asks for and trains thousands to do the same.
 Both parties can ask for more, and actually get it.